 They got the Watch working... 👀 pic.twitter.com/LvBeNAAtt3

-As expected, there was no mention of AirPower at WWDC on 22 June 2020.
-Apple might have got the prototype working, but production is presumably yet to begin.
+As expected, there was no mention of AirPower at WWDC on 22 June 2020, nor the company's 15 September event.

 There were endless rumours, while the AirPower project was live, that problems were afflicting it; conversely, as soon as it was officially cancelled, rumours started to point to these problems being fixed.
 You should naturally approach such speculation with a degree of scepticism... but the latest one seems pretty reliable.